GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
+> ### There are two major products that come out of Berkeley: LSD and UNIX.
+We don't believe this to be a coincidence.
 >
-> ~ *Albert Einstein*
+> ~ *Jeremy S. Anderson*

 ---
 ## 🏎 Quick Facts